i2ocketguy/ksp-krpc-rocket-avionics/README.md

 ## Live telem view

-WIP docker compose based orchestration available for launch with
+docker compose based orchestration available for launch with live telemetry graphs available.

 `make launch_metrics_backend` will launch the metrics system backend systems: grafana for frontend and prometheus for timeseries DB.